kriszyp/xstyle/README.md

 * `valueOf()` - This will return the current value of the definition.
 This may be a plain primitive value or objects.
 However, there are several important types that can be returned as well:
 	* The value may be a promise, if the data is not available yet.
 	* The value may be a contextual object.
 See the contextualized object section above for more information on contextual objects.
-* `depend(definition)` - This is a method that may be called to add a dependency on this definition.
+* `dependencyOf(definition)` - This is a method that may be called to add a dependency on this definition.
 If you would like to be notified of any data changes, you can add an object with an `invalidate()` method to be notified if the argument is changed (and you can call `valueOf()` to get the latest value),
 * `invalidate()` - Called to invalidate this definition.
-Generally this should only be called by the `depend()` method.
+Generally this should only be called by the `dependencyOf()` method.
 * `property(name)` - Called to retrieve a definition for a property of the value of this definition.
 * `put(value)` - Set a new value into the definition.
 Some definitions may not have a `put()` method, indicating that they are read-only.
 This may return a contextual object, if the definition needs to know the context of where the value is being set.